perforce/setup-p4/README.md

   uses: perforce/setup-p4@v1
   with:
     command: login
-    global_options: '-p helixcore.example.com:1666 -u andy'
+    global_options: '-p helixcore.example.com:1666 -u joe'
     env:
     	P4PASSWD: ${{ secrets.P4PASSWD }}
 ```

-To use the above step your Github Repository will need to have a Secret named `P4PASSWD`and the contents will need to be the Helix Core password of the user you want to authenticate as.
+To use the above step your GitHub Repository will need to have a Secret named `P4PASSWD`and the contents will need to be the Helix Core password of the user you want to authenticate as.

 You can name your GitHub Repository Secret anything you would like but the Action expects you to set the environment variable `P4PASSWD` value to your secret.